The Student Room GroupThe Student Room Group

 If you followed the advice at the very start of this guide, you’ve started your personal statement early.
 Good job!
 There are months before you need to submit it.
 Use one of these weeks to forget about your personal statement completely.

-Get on with other things – anything you like.
-Just don’t go near your statement.
-Give it a whole week and then open up the document again and read through it with fresh eyes.
+Get on with your life and go nowhere near your personal statement for a whole week.
+Then open up the document again and read through it with fresh eyes.
 You’ll gain a whole new perspective on what you’ve written and will be well placed to make more changes, if needed.

-Expert advice on writing a chemistry personal statement
+Subject focus: writing a personal statement for chemistry

 "This shows that you are going the extra mile to read about chemistry; over and above what you are taught in class.
 As an admissions tutor I look for enthusiasm, passion and a love of the subject.
 That will make you stand out."